ocsigen/js_of_ocaml/README.md

     A dummy implementation is provided.
   * Most of the Sys module is not supported.

-Extra libraries distributed with Ocaml (such as Thread or Str) are not supported in general.
+Extra libraries distributed with OCaml (such as Thread or Str) are not supported in general.
 However,
   * Bigarray: bigarrays are supported using Typed Arrays
   * Num: supported using `+nat.js` option